Skip to main content

 Welsh Loan Cancellation Scheme

-If you borrowed a Maintenance Loan from Student Finance Wales anytime from academic year 2010/11 onwards, the Welsh Government could cancel up to £1,500 from your student loan balance when you start repaying.
+This scheme applies to students who borrow a maintenance loan from Student Finance Wales and has been confirmed by the Welsh Government to be available to those who start a full time course in September 2024.
+If eligible, the Welsh Government could cancel up to £1,500 from your student loan balance when you start repaying.
 Please visit the Student Loans Company for further details.

 How to apply for funding

 Students who are ordinarily resident in Wales will apply to Student Finance Wales for their funding.
-The application process for students who intend to start a course in September 2023 is due to open in March 2023.
+We anticipate the application process for students who intend to start a course in September 2025 will open in March/April 2025.

 Contact us